Spin(7) metrics from K\"ahler Geometry: Examples with holonomy , , and .

 \subsection{$Spin(7)$ metrics from Gibbons-Hawking ansatz}

-It is clear that one can replace $\mathbb{T}^4$ by any hyperK\"ahler manifold $M^4$ in the above example.
+It is clear that one can replace $\mathbb{T}^4$ by any hyperK\"ahler manifold $M^4$ in all the above examples.
 Although it is not generally true that the triple of hyperK\"ahler forms define integral cohomology classes this is nonetheless always true locally.
-Thus, combined with the Gibbons-Hawking ansatz this gives infinitely many local examples of $Spin(7)$ metrics starting from just a positive harmonic function on an open set in $\mathbb{R}^3$.
+Thus, combined with the Gibbons-Hawking ansatz this gives infinitely many local examples of metrics with holonomy $Spin(7)$ starting from just a positive harmonic function on an open set in $\mathbb{R}^3$.